 View restaurants have the dual abilities of drawing in customers and allowing for peaceful conversation.
 As well as capable of taking the lead during social interactions such as a date, catch-up, or business meeting.

 There aren't as many "scenery restaurants" in Melbourne as there are in Sydney and Brisbane.
 However, there are still many places that provide breathtaking vistas if you know where to look.
 Upon arrival, just make sure to request a seat at the right table.

 Melbourne Restaurants With A View

-We aim to provide diners at Melbourne Restaurants with views of the Melbourne City Skyline, Port Phillip Bay, Yarra River, Albert Park Lake and Royal Botanic Gardens.
-It's that simple!
+It is our hope that diners at one of our Melbourne establishments will be treated to views of the city skyline, Port Phillip Bay, the Yarra River, Albert Park Lake, and the Royal Botanic Gardens.
+Yes, it's that simple!

 Vue de Monde